HardiChandra/pokedex/README.md

 # Pokedex
 A simple pokedex java application

+# Requirement
+You must be connected to the internet and have java 8 installed to run this.

 ## How to run
-You must be connected to the internet to run this.
 There's a bash script called `pokedex` created for you to run this app.
 Just use command like :
 ```
 ./pokedex pikachu